-The disadvantage of combustion control is that the combustion of landfill gas may lead to the formation of NO_X , SO_X , CO, and PM.
+The disadvantage of combustion control is that the combustion of landfill gas may lead to the formation of NOX, SOX, CO, and PM.
 This gave rise to the development of non-combustion technologies.
-Non-combustion technologies may be classified as either energy recovery or gas-to-product conversion technologies.
+Non-combustion technologies may be classified as either energy recovery or gasto-product conversion technologies.
 One example of an energy recovery technology is a Phosphoric Acid Fuel Cell (PAFC) which is a system that consists of a fuel cell processing system, fuel cell stacks, and a power conditioning system.
-Gas-to-products technologies convert landfill gas to natural gas, methanol, or purified CO_2 and CH_4 using several chemical reactions and/or purification technologies.
+Gas-to-products technologies convert landfill gas to natural gas, methanol, or purified CO2 and CH4 using several chemical reactions and/or purification techniques.
 Both types of non-combustion technologies require the landfill gas to first be pretreated to remove impurities.
 The non-combustion treatment still commonly results in the production of waste gases, which are often thermally destroyed with flares.